-If your plan is to incorporate numerous, high definition videos, hosting the videos in your server will eat up space.
+If your plan is to incorporate numerous, high-definition videos, hosting the videos on your server will eat up space.
 If you’re using a server that has storage limits, it will fill up fast.
 The best way to meet this need is to host the videos elsewhere.

 - Type of Hosting Service